National Trends selling a business in 2019: What they mean to you

 Value and sell your business

 If you are thinking of valuing and selling your business in the next 12 months, keep the following in mind.
-Your business is unique and to bring you the best return on your investment, needs to be treated uniquely.
+Your business is unique and therefore has a unique value.
+So your business brings you the highest return on your investment, treat it uniquely.

 Reasons your business is unique include:

 - The length of time you have owned and operated the business.